 These functions handle groups of rank at most 2 equipped with a family of bilinear pairings which behave like the Weil pairing on elliptic curves over finite field.
-In the descriptions below, the function pairorder(E, P, Q, m, F) must return the order of the m-pairing of P and Q, both of order dividing m, where F is the factorization matrix of a multiple of m.
+In the descriptions below, the function pairorder (E, P, Q, m, F) must return the order of the m-pairing of P and Q, both of order dividing m, where F is the factorization matrix of a multiple M of m.
+The format [M, factor(M)] is also accepted for F, and in fact preferred.